-If you wish to attain proficiency in Spanish and you’re fascinated with the Hispanic culture, you’ll appreciate this degree program which will increase your personal interactions and will lead to a wide array of careers and possibilities.
+If you wish to attain proficiency in Spanish, and you’re fascinated with Hispanic culture, you’ll appreciate this degree program, which will increase your personal interactions and will lead to a wide array of careers and possibilities.

 With on-campus courses focusing on acquiring linguistic and cultural skills and a required Study Abroad program, you will engage in personal interactions and discover Argentine or Spanish civilization first-hand.
 You will also have the opportunity to develop a dynamic Christian worldview as you encounter differing cultural values and beliefs.
 The Spanish major is designed to equip students to interact in authentic situations in the Spanish language and to live intentionally as global citizens.

-The major focuses primarily on proficiency, specifically developing listening, speaking, reading, and writing skills as well as cultural awareness.
-Furthermore, through the Study Abroad program, students will be enrolled in advanced Spanish and civilization courses in one of Grace College’s member institutions in Argentina or Spain and have opportunity to apply their faith in the context of the Hispanic culture.
+The major focuses primarily on proficiency by developing listening, speaking, reading, and writing skills as well as cultural awareness.
+Furthermore, through the Study Abroad program, students will be enrolled in advanced Spanish and civilization courses in one of Grace College’s member institutions in Argentina or Spain, where the students will have the opportunity to apply their faith in the context of Hispanic culture.

 Examples of courses in this major: